jaspervdj/jaspervdj/posts/2013-08-02-ugent-courses-review.markdown

 **Programming II** (*Programmeren II*): This course was basically about two
 things: the Swing framework and the corresponding interpretation of Model-View-Controller.
 I don't think a lot of interesting materials are taught here.
-However, this course came with a project, which yielded valuable programming experience.
+However, this course came with a project, which yielded really valuable programming experience.

 **Scripting Languages** (*Scriptingtalen*): Basically the continuation of